davidneu/docker-clojure-postgresql-example/README.md

 	1. Create the production image
 	   - $ docker-compose --no-ansi build --force-rm clj-prod
 	2. Run the production container
-	   - $ docker-compose --no-ansi up --remove-orphans clj-prod
+	   - $ docker-compose --no-ansi up -d --remove-orphans clj-prod
 	3. To look inside the running container
 	   - $ docker exec -it --detach-keys="ctrl-@" myapp_clj_prod_container "/bin/bash"
 	   but note that you connect to a repl from the host  because no